xTracr/RealCamera/README.md

 * Customize the position and rotation of the camera.
 * Render player model in first-person perspective.
 * Use F6 to toggle the feature on or off and other hotkeys to adjust the camera.
-* Mod version 0.6+,configure these features in the config screen (Cloth Config required).
+* Mod version 0.6+,configure these features in the Model View Screen.

 ### Configuration (0.6+) ###